 The Oregon Addiction Prevention and Education Initiative provides buprenorphine-waiver training to physicians across Oregon.
 It also provides other addiction-related education.

-The addiction medicine program hosts tele-mentoring (ECHO) CME programs under the direction of Dr. Jessica Gregg.
+The addiction medicine program hosts tele-mentoring (ECHO) CME programs under the direction of Dr. Daniel Hoover.

 Read about OHSU's recently published BRAVO study.